TinkerYpsi/SerialCommandHandler/README.md

 ### Create the Command Dictionary

-Once you have created your glue functions, you need to created a command dictionary, which is simply an array of `Command` objects that the parser will reference.
+Once you have created your glue functions, you need to create a command dictionary, which is simply an array of `Command` objects that the parser will reference.
 The `Command` constructor takes two arguments: `Command(<string name>, <function pointer>)`.
 The string name is the command you will type into the serial monitor.
 The function pointer